rajp152k/cust_dl_lib/log.md

 		- exponentially weighted moving average for the step
 		- debias it
 	- Then building a recent optimizer: LAMB : fork of adam for a layer-wise approach

+## Minor updates:

+	- refactoring runner and learner into one learner